Nest’s new thermostat has a Soli gesture sensor built in

 Nest today introduced a new, more affordable thermostat to its lineup of smart home devices.
 Simply called the Nest Thermostat, it starts at $129 — significantly cheaper than the $250 current-gen Nest Thermostat — and leverages Google’s Soli technology to recognize gestures behind its mirror-like display.

 The new Nest Thermostat comes as many consumers are looking to conserve energy in their homes, both to save money and to help the environment.
-According to the U.S. Commerce Department, in April, energy spending plunged more than 13% — the steepest drop since the government began keeping records nearly 60 years ago.
+According to the U.S. Commerce Department, energy spending plunged more than 13% in April — the steepest drop since the government began keeping records nearly 60 years ago.
 In a recent study conducted by the Pew Research Center, 63% of Americans said they would be willing to make sacrifices to comply with stricter environmental regulations.

 The new Nest Thermostat, which is Energy Star-certified and built from recycled plastic, displays timely information, including the temperature and the current heating, cooling, and ambient modes.
 The display lights up when someone approaches and powers down when it’s not in use, courtesy of a Soli module that acts as a real-time motion sensor.